china8036/Footprint/Programming/Web-Front-End/CSS/CSS_单位.md

 ### 2.2.
 Viewport-percentage lengths

-Viewport-percentage lengths define the `<length>` value relative to the size of the viewport, i.e., the visible portion of the document.
+Viewport-percentage lengths define the `<length>` value relative to the size of the viewport, e.g., the visible portion of the document.
 Viewport lengths are invalid in `@page` declaration blocks.

 #### 2.2.1. vh & vw